Updated: Aug 24

 We spend so much time in the opposite mindset.
 That of scarcity.
 That of competition and comparison.
 That of thinking that, if someones else has it, there is less for me.
 So we need to steal, copy, rip people off, engage in sabotage and subterfuge.
 We have been trained in this toxic mindset, that all things are scarce.

-The answer, of course, is because money is not finite.
-We can as a society grow in GDP, we can grow in net worth and it is nothing to do with fighting over things as though they are the only available prospects or paths - there is an abundance of ideas, an abundance of opportunities, an abundance of new and innovative paths to be walked.
+The answer is because money is not finite.
+Money is always growing.
+We can as a society grow in GDP, we can individually grow in net worth, without fighting over things as though they are the only available prospects or paths - there is an abundance of ideas, an abundance of opportunities, an abundance of new and innovative paths to be walked.

-Maybe this is harder to do if you don't have faith in a higher power or a sense of divine order, but even if you don't, you should at least have the faith in yourself that you have the resources to find opportunity and the tenacity and determination to make the most of that opportunity.
-And if you don't have these qualities, of resilience and inner strength, then cultivate them because they are what will get you through to the other side when things seem scarce and bleak.
+Maybe this is harder to do if you don't have faith in a higher power or a sense of divine order, but even if you don't, you should at least have faith in yourself that you have the resources to find opportunity, and the tenacity and determination to make the most of that opportunity.
+And if you don't have these qualities, of resilience and inner strength, then cultivate them, because they are what will get you through to the other side, when things seem scarce and bleak.